 Join a running club

 There’s only so much you can do or motivate yourself to do when you run alone.
-Many runners’ training transformed when they joined a running club.
+Many runners’ training transformed when they joined a running or athletics club.

-The key is to find a run club that matches your running experience and goals.
+The key is to find a club that matches your running experience and goals.

 Before you join, it’s worth having a chat with a running coach from the club to see how they can help you.
 You may also want to join a trial session to see if it’s for you.